Graduate Client Project · Army Research Laboratory · Multimodal Situation Awareness

 What I Owned

 The dashboard redesign work shown later came from the shared team process and is included here as context.
-Going into the digital phase, we are keeping that split clear: the flatscreen prototype moves into Axure with my colleagues, while I carry the VR lane forward in Unity.
+The digital phase keeps that split clear: the flatscreen prototype lives in Axure with my colleagues, while I carried the spatial simulation lane forward in Unreal Engine.

 Research Findings That Shaped The Direction